-- (15)(13) Health Benefits Representative.
-Representative or HBR.
+- (15)(13) Health Benefits Representative or HBR.
 The employee designated by the employing unit to administer the Plan for the unit and its employees.
-The HBR is responsible for enrolling new employees, reporting changes, explaining benefits, reconciling group statements, and remitting group fees.
+The HBR is responsible for enrolling new employees and dependents in accordance with the eligibility requirements under this Article, reporting changes, explaining benefits, reconciling group statements, and remitting group fees.
 The State Retirement System is the Health Benefits Representative for retired State employees. - (16) Medical necessity or medically necessary.
 Covered services or supplies that are: - a.
 Provided for the diagnosis, treatment, cure, or relief of a health condition, illness, injury, or disease; and, except for clinical trials covered under the Plan, not for experimental, investigational, or cosmetic purposes. - b.
 Necessary for and appropriate to the diagnosis, treatment, cure, or relief of a health condition, illness, injury, disease, or its symptoms. - e.
 Within generally accepted standards of medical care in the community. - d.
 Not solely for the convenience of the Plan member, the Plan member's family, or the provider.